Medically reviewed by Kristin Hall, FNP

 This type of acne consists of many whiteheads, blackheads, papules, and pustules that cover from 25 percent to 75 percent of the face and/or other parts of the body.

-A dermatologist can treat this type of acne with antibiotic lotions, gels, and retinoic acid or retinol.
+A dermatology provider can treat this type of acne with antibiotic lotions, gels, and retinoic acid or retinol.
 Retinoic acid is an altered form of vitamin A that helps prevent whiteheads and blackheads from forming.

 Topical tretinoin, which works by turning over skin cells faster to prevent clogged pores, is a mainstay in any moderate acne treatment regimen, and has the added bonus of treating fine wrinkles and evening and brightening skin tone.

-Your dermatologist may also prescribe an antibiotic pill, such as erythromycin.
+Your dermatology provider may also prescribe an antibiotic pill, such as erythromycin.
 Retinoic acid and antibiotic pills can also make your skin sensitive to the sun, so wear sunscreen and stay in the shade while using them.

 Your dermatologist may prescribe isotretinoin if other treatments have not worked.
 Isotretinoin is taken orally and is the closest thing to a “cure” for acne that exists.
 Women who can become pregnant need to take special precautions when taking isotretinoin, as it can cause significant harm to the fetus.